Argilla on Spaces

 You can deploy Argilla on Spaces with just a few clicks:

 You need to define the Owner (your personal account or an organization), a Space name, and the Visibility.
-To interact with the Argilla app with Python, you need to setup the visibility to Public
+To interact with the Argilla app with Python, you need to set up the visibility to Public.

-your space is ready to go.
-If you don’t see the Argilla login UI refresh the page.
+Once you have created the Space, you’ll see the Building status and once it becomes Running your space is ready to go if you don’t see the Argilla login UI refresh the page.

 The Space is configured with two users: argilla and admin with the same default password: 12345678.
-If you get a 500 error after login, make sure you have correctly introduce the user and password.
+If you get a 500 error after login, make sure you have correctly introduced the user and password.
 To secure your Space, you can change the passwords and API keys using secret variables as explained in the next section.

 Set up passwords and API keys using secrets (optional)

-Setting up secret environment variables
+## Setting up secret environment variables

 The Space template provides a way to set up different optional settings focusing on securing your Argilla Space.